William H. Detrick Gymnasium

 William H. Detrick Gymnasium is a 2,654-seat multi-purpose arena in New Britain, Connecticut.
 It is home to the Central Connecticut State University Blue Devils men's and women's basketball teams and women's volleyball team.

-In 2005 it received a new floor, the first since the facility opened in 1965.
+In 2005, the arena received a new floor, the first since the facility opened in 1965.
 The Northeast Conference men's basketball tournament was held there in 1998, 2002, and 2007.
 The facility is named after Bill Detrick, who was head coach at CCSU for 29 years, compiling a school-record 468 wins.

 History

 In 2020–21, William H. Detrick Gymnasium celebrated its 55th season of Central Connecticut men's basketball.
 The Blue Devils’ historic home court ranks as the oldest in the Northeast Conference and is the fifth-oldest NCAA Division I home venue in New England.